lghimfus/sails-crud/README.md

 ## Nota

 * Am obtinut codul boilerplate ruland instructiunea `sails new`
-* A mai ramas este cod nefolositor
+* A mai ramas ceva cod nefolositor
 * Testele nu sunt finalizate

 ## How to use